 Packing Alcohol (Beer, Champagne, Stronger Beverages, and Wine)

 This applies to all liquids; alcohol included: You may carry liquids only in the maximum of 3.4 oz bottles in your carry on.
 It does not apply to your checked luggage, so you’re free to pack your wine bottles there.
 However, if you purchase bottles of alcohol in duty-free zones after you’ve gone through security, you can take it on the plane, no matter the size of the container.

 Another thing that you have to note is that alcoholic beverages over 70% alcohol are not allowed either in checked or hand luggage.
 Also, if you’re packing drinks that are between 24% and 70% alcohol, note that each person can bring only a maximum of five liters.
 If the alcohol is below 24%, like beer, champagne, and wine, you’re good to go.
 (Although, you should still check your destination counties’ rules for importing alcohol.
 Usually, there’s a country-specific limit.)

 Furthermore, you can pack only unopened bottles of alcohol in their original containers.
 Both on flight and checked.
 If you plan on buying a bottle after the security check and opening it during flight, I’ve got bad news for you.
 On the plane, you can drink alcoholic beverages served only by the flight crew.

 Finally, when it comes to packing, I recommend that you always pack your bottles in a sealable plastic bag, as you don’t want to receive your luggage with its contents soaked in alcohol.
 (Zip-locks work really good).

-If you’re a musician, travelling with a musical instrument can be a real struggle.
-Especially if you’re travelling with the larger ones, like the cello, a guitar or a contrabass.
+If you’re a musician, traveling with a musical instrument can be a real struggle.
+Especially if you’re traveling with the larger ones, like the cello, a guitar or a contrabass.
 (Flutes, ukuleles, violins are easier)

 When it comes to packing your musical instruments, you should follow these tips: